collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Checkout the branch you will be merging updates into, in this case, master
 $ git checkout master
 $ git merge <remote-name>/master (push to fork, if needed)

-Push the changes to your corresponding GitHub repository branch

-$ git push origin master

 $ git branch --merged
 $ git branch --no-merged